willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 title: Forever and Always Earrings
 description: >-
-  Classic red hearts that will pop with any outfit. ✔Date Night Dress   ✔Fav red skirt   ✔Saturday's Sweats Made with poplar wood and  iron earring hooks.
+  Classic red hearts that will pop with any outfit. ✔Date Night Dress   ✔Fav red skirt   ✔Saturday's Sweats.
+Made with poplar wood and  iron earring hooks.
 price: '10.00'
 order: 1
 featured: true